-Following graduation from Edinburgh University in 2005, I have worked in private mixed animal practice in Cumbria, private small animal practice on the Wirral and charitable small animal practice (the PDSA) in Liverpool prior to taking a position in instrument and implant development at Veterinary Instrumentation in Sheffield in 2011.
+After graduation from Edinburgh University in 2005, I have worked in private mixed animal practice, private small animal practice and charitable small animal practice (the PDSA)before taking a position in instrument and implant development at Veterinary Instrumentation in Sheffield in 2011.

-Over a period of five years working with Veterinary Instrumentation, I have had a hand in developing nearly 500 new implants and instruments to benefit our patients, products that are now available in over 80 countries.
-I also had the opportunity to travel extensively, attending various conferences around the world and liaising with customers and manufacturers across the globe.
+Over a period of five years working with Veterinary Instrumentation, I helped design and develop almost 500 new implants and instruments with the express aim of improving clinical outcomes.
+These products are now available in over 80 countries.
 I have co-authored the instrumentation chapter of the second edition BSAVA Manual of Canine and Feline Musculoskeletal Disorders.

 In 2012, I formed ROAR-Surgical, offering my clinical services to local practices alongside my Veterinary Instrumentation commitments.
-In late 2016, I resigned as Technical Director of Veterinary Instrumentation to dedicate more time to my clinical activities and undertake further clinical training/qualifications as well as to spend more time with my young family.
+The Veterinary Instrumentation role necessitated extensive travel and time away from home; I resigned as their Technical Director in late 2016 to dedicate more time to my young family, further training and concentrate more squarely on my clinical duties.

-I live in Dronfield with my wife Anna, our daughter Sophie and our cat, Reggie.
+I live in Dronfield with my wife Anna, our daughter Sophie and son Isaac.